Can I Get a DOT Physical in Any State?

 Where Do I Get New DOT Physical/Medical Examination Forms?

-Are There Differences Between the DOT Medical Certificate and the DOT Physical Card?
+Are There Differences Between the DOT Medical Certificate and the

 The terms “DOT medical” and “DOT physical” are used interchangeably.
-When referring to the physical exam, it is often called a "DOT physical," while when talking about the card that gets issued upon passing the exam, it's more commonly known as a "DOT medical."
+When referring to the physical exam, it is often called a "DOT physical," when talking about the card issued upon passing the exam, it's more commonly known as a "DOT medical."
 Drivers may also refer to either one of these as a CDL physical or CDL medical.
 Either way, they both refer to the same thing.

 Does the DOT Physical Exam Feature a Drug Test?

-The short answer is no, the DOT physical exam does not feature a drug test.
+The short answer is no; the DOT physical exam does not feature a drug test.
 The purpose of a DOT physical exam is to make sure that you can safely operate a commercial motor vehicle (CMV).
 A drug test is not part of this process.
 However, it's important to note that although the DOT physical exam does not include a drug test, drivers may be subject to one if they are randomly selected or if there is reasonable suspicion by an employer.

 Key Points: Receiving Your DOT Physical in Any State

-- You can have your DOT physical in any state.
+• You can have your DOT physical in any state.

-- A DOT physical is required if you are a commercial driver in the United States.
+• A DOT physical is required if you are a commercial driver in the United States.

-- According to FMCSA, a DOT physical can only be performed by a medical examiner listed on the National Registry of Certified Medical Examiners.
+• According to FMCSA, a DOT physical can only be performed by a medical examiner listed on the National Registry of Certified Medical Examiners.

-- These medical examiners are certified by FMCSA and have been trained to perform DOT physicals.
+• These medical examiners are certified by FMCSA and have been trained to perform DOT physicals.

-- Please contact our third-party organization if you have any questions related to DOT physicals.
+• Don't hesitate to contact our third-party organization if you have any questions related to DOT physicals.